haroldwinslow/hw-blog/posts/sports.md

 This version of racing introduces a bit of strategy since you have to guage your own sprint/endurance profile against that of your competitor.
 Can you close a 25m gap in 200m with an all-out sprint?
 Or are the two of you close enough in sprint speed that you need to pace yourself more?
 And as the hare, should you jump out to increase the gap quickly, or should you run at a steady pace until the hound is closer?
 Most races would probably start near 100% and fade as the athletes tire.
 It would likely be more grueling than a 400m or 800m run and would introduce some drama not normally found in track.

+### Medicine ball tennis

+Two players stand on opposite sides of a tennis court, one holding a medicine ball.
+He throws it over the net and scores a point if his opponent can't catch it before it hits the ground.
+The boundaries are the net, the outside of the court, the baseline, and the midline of the court.
+The returner is allowed to take two steps before throwing the ball back over the net.
+Follow traditional tennis scoring.
+This is a good sport to train power endurance.

 ### Space sports

 The idea of sports in space is not original to me, but there is undoubtedly room for innovation in this domain.
 Low to no gravity environments permit much greater vertical movement, and no atmosphere means that you can send projectiles over vast distances.
 There are lots of options here, with even the most rudimentary activities sounding appealing (e.g. catch over hundreds of yards).